shorepine/tulipcc/README.md

 ### Music / sound

 Tulip comes with the AMY synthesizer, a very full featured 120-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
 We also provide a useful "music computer" for scales, chords and progressions.
-More in the [full API](docs/tulip_api.md).
-Tulip's version of AMY comes with stereo sound, which you can set per oscillator with the `pan` parameter.
+More in the [full API](docs/tulip_api.md) and in the [music tutorial.](docs/musid.md) Tulip's version of AMY comes with stereo sound, which you can set per oscillator with the `pan` parameter.

 ```python
 amy.drums() # plays a test song
 amy.volume(4) # change volume
 amy.reset() # stops all music / sounds playing
 ```
 https://user-images.githubusercontent.com/76612/215893940-658144b7-0c6f-42e2-9836-bd271597aab3.mov

 ### MIDI

 Tulip supports MIDI in and out to connect to external music hardware.
 You can set up a python callback to respond immediately to any incoming MIDI message.
 You can also send messages out to MIDI out.
-More in the [full API](docs/tulip_api.md).
+More in the [full API](docs/tulip_api.md) and [music tutorial](docs/music.md).

 ```python
 m = tulip.midi_in() # returns bytes of the last MIDI message received